+Step inside St Paul’s Cathedral to marvel at Sir Christopher Wren’s stunning masterpiece.
 Watch the Changing of the Guard and have your photo taken outside Buckingham Palace.
-Cruise down the Thames on a Clipper to Westminster and take a flight on the London Eye enjoying the spectacular views of London.
+Cruise down the Thames on a Clipper and take a flight on the London Eye for spectacular views of London.
 Do you fancy meeting an official Yeoman Warder?
-You can at the Tower of London and he’ll show you the Crown Jewels too.
-There is so much to see and do in London.
+You can at the Tower of London, and he’ll show you the Crown Jewels too.

-On Christmas Eve, London really does sparkle after dark.
-You can see the majestic buildings of Westminster Abbey, Big Ben, Houses of Parliament, Downing Street, Trafalgar Square, Tower Bridge and St Paul’s Cathedral all aglow and twinkling against the night sky – how beautiful.
+During the festive period, London really does sparkle after dark.
+You can see the majestic Westminster Abbey, Big Ben, Houses of Parliament, Downing Street, Trafalgar Square, Tower Bridge and St Paul’s Cathedral all aglow and twinkling against the night sky.
+How beautiful.

 Windsor is where you’ll find the historic home of Queen Elizabeth II.
-Visit Windsor Castle where you can enjoy the splendour of her state apartments, see St George’s Chapel and gaze in wonder at the intricate Queen Mary’s Dolls House.
+Visit Windsor Castle to enjoy the splendour of the State Apartments, see St George’s Chapel and gaze in wonder at the intricate Queen Mary’s Dolls House.

-A short trip away is Stonehenge.
-40 tonnes of stone structures, steeped in mythical theories, Stonehenge is not to be missed.
-The Roman city of Bath has been designated a World Heritage Site and you can visit the archaeological site of the Great Roman Baths.
+A short trip away is Stonehenge, home to 40 tonnes of stone structures, steeped in mythical theories.
+The Roman city of Bath was designated a World Heritage Site, and you can visit the archaeological site of the Great Roman Baths.
 As dusk falls, enjoy the sight of the torch lighting ceremony.

-Taking a trip to Bath, Stonehenge and Salisbury will provide the opportunity to visit the mystical stones at Stonehenge, enjoy the historical Great Roman Baths as well as the beautiful the city of Salisbury.
+On this spectacular day trip, you’ll visit the mystical stones at Stonehenge, the magnificent Windsor Castle, enjoy the historical Roman Baths as well as the beautiful city of Salisbury.

-You’ll see the famous Salisbury Cathedral with its breathtakingly high Spire which stands at 404ft, a fantastic example of early English architecture.
+See the famous Salisbury Cathedral with its breathtakingly high Spire standing at 404ft, a fantastic example of early English architecture.
 You can enjoy the sculptured font designed by William Pye which is reminiscent of the style inside Highgrove – Prince Charles’ official residence.
-Finally you’ll get to view the famous agreement between King John and his Barons at Runneymede – the Magna Carta which you’ll find in the Chapter House.
+Finally, you’ll get to view the famous agreement between King John and his Barons at Runneymede – the Magna Carta, which you’ll find in the Chapter House.
 A day of historical delights.

 We can’t have a top ten without mentioning Oxford.
-You’ll start with a walking tour, taking in the sights of the opulent Oxford University buildings, visit the Bodleian Library and amble through the delightful courtyards.
-Are you a Harry Potter fan?
+You’ll start with a walking tour, taking in the sights of the opulent Oxford University buildings.
+Visit the Bodleian Library and amble through the delightful courtyards.

-You won’t want to miss out on seeing Christ Church where many of the Harry Potter scenes were filmed and you’ll be imagining yourself to be in Hogwarts when you visit the Great Hall on which Hogwarts is based.
+Harry Potter fans won’t want to miss out on seeing Christ Church where many of the scenes were filmed.
+You’ll be imagining yourself to be in Hogwarts when you visit the Great Hall.

-After a leisurely drive through the Cotswolds, you’ll be in Shakespeare heaven as you arrive in Stratford upon Avon.
-You’ll visit Shakespeare’s birthplace and gain some great insights into the genius Bard.
-After a two course lunch the tour moves onto Warwick Castle.
+After a leisurely drive through the Cotswolds, you’ll be in Shakespeare heaven as you arrive in Stratford-upon-Avon.
+Visit Shakespeare’s birthplace and gain some great insights into the genius Bard.
+Then it’s onto fabulously interactive Warwick Castle.
 Here you’ll be able to participate in a great medieval activity as you try on a battle helmet and feel the immense weight of a battle sword.
-You’ll also enjoy the sight of grandiose Victorian party preparations.
 A whole day of unbeatable experiences.

-Deep in the Kent countryside is Leeds Castle which is the first port of call for this tour.
+Deep in the Kent countryside is Leeds Castle, the first port of call for this tour.
 An early arrival will provide the opportunity for an almost private tour of this glorious castle, described by Lord Conway as the loveliest castle in the world!
 We can’t really add anything to that accolade.

-Hampton Court Palace dates back 600 years and was restored and extended by Henry VII.
-Look around the stunning state apartments and beautiful gardens.
-You’ll be a guest at a fascinating re-enactment of the wedding party for Henry VII and his sixth wife, Catherine Parr.
+Hampton Court Palace dates back 600 years and was transformed by the notorious King Henry VIII.
+Look around the stunning state apartments and stroll along the beautiful gardens, enjoying panoramic views of the grounds.
+You’ll also be a guest at a fascinating re-enactment of the wedding party for Henry VIII and his sixth wife, Catherine Parr.
 That’s certainly not an everyday experience!
-During the months of April and October you may also be able to take a Horse Drawn tram ride here and enjoy a panoramic view of the grounds.

 Ooh la la!
 You could take a trip on the Eurostar and experience Paris in a day.
-On arrival you’ll be given a guided tour of the city before heading to the Eiffel Tower and taking a trip to the second floor giving you the most spectacular views of Paris.
-When you’ve recovered your land legs, take a cruise on the River Seine and visit The Louvre, before landing back in London on the same day!
+On arrival you’ll be given a guided tour of the city before heading up the Eiffel Tower for the most spectacular views of Paris.
+When you’ve recovered, take a cruise on the River Seine and visit The Louvre, before whizzing back to London!